Website relaunch without ranking loss: The complete guide

 Create a weekly relaunch report with:

-- Traffic comparison: Current week vs. same week before relaunch
+- Traffic comparison:Current week vs. same week before relaunch

-- Ranking tracker: Top 50 keywords with position changes
+- Ranking tracker:Top 50 keywords with position changes

-- Crawl status: New errors, indexing progress
+- Crawl status:New errors, indexing progress

-- Conversion data: Leads, inquiries, sales
+- Conversion data:Leads, inquiries, sales

-- Action items: Open issues and their prioritization
+- Action Items:Open problems and their prioritization

-SEO Checklist for the Relaunch
+SEO checklist for the relaunch

-- Complete crawl of the old website
+- Full crawl of the old website

 - URL mapping with all old and new URLs